Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Thereafter, avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.

 Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy.
 Never allow the roots to sit in soggy soil as it can result in leaf drop and root-rot.
-Check out these pots with multi mesh drainage holes on Amazon.
+Check out these pots with multi-mesh drainage holes on Amazon.

 For a large Ficus montana which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil while taking care not to injure the roots.

-Pruning
+Pruning & Maintenance

-Pruning Oak Leaf Fig is easy.
-Remove dead and yellow leaves to maintain the plant neat and discourage pest and disease infestations.
-When the plant has reached maximum growth or it has become leggy, cutback the branches to rejuvenate growth and also encourage a bushy, compact growth.
+• Cutback the branches when the plant has reached maximum growth or has become leggy, to rejuvenate growth and also encourage a bushy, compact growth.
 The foliage emanating from the pruning can be used to propagate new plants.

-Propagation
+Ficus montana Propagation

-How to Propagate Oak Leaf Fig from stem-tip cuttings
+Propagating Oak Leaf Fig from stem cuttings

-Take stem-tip cuttings about 6 inches long from a healthy Oak Leaf Fig. Strip off the lower leaves from the cutting and retain 2-3 leaves on top.
+2. Strip off the lower leaves from the cutting and retain 2-3 leaves on top.

-Allow the sap to dry and then dip the lower cut end cutting in a rooting hormone to hasten rooting.
+3. Allow the sap to dry and then dip the lower cut end cutting in a rooting hormone to hasten rooting.

-To enhance rooting of the cutting, create a mini-greenhouse by covering the set up with a clear polythene bag or sheet.
+6. To enhance rooting of the cutting, create a mini-greenhouse by covering the set up with a clear polythene bag or sheet.

-Ensure that the leaves do not touch the bag or the sheet too much by propping it up with sticks.
+7. Ensure that the leaves do not touch the bag or the sheet too much by propping it up with sticks.

 Oak Leaf Fig, Ficus montana